 I am a student who does not qualify for financial assistance.
 For the past two years,

 I have been paying from my salary.
-However, this semester I have challenges because
+However, I now have challenges because of a pay

-of a pay cut due to reduced working hours caused by COVID-19 pandemic.
-Does the college
+cut due to reduced working hours caused by COVID-19 pandemic.
+Does the college offer

 See Financial Assistance for information on our assistance programs for students.